oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-test-integration/create-test-integration.md

     ![Enter integration name](images/add-integration_enter-name.png " ")

-    The Integration Designer will appear, with a default integration.
+    The Integration designer will appear, with a default integration.

 6. However the mouse just below the **Schedule** activity and click on the **+** button.